roman-milk/roman-milk.github.io/apartment-3b.md

  "I was a bit skeptical, but dad told me that he used them to keep his cigarettes and matches dry when he went fishing and sometimes when he played golf and it looked like it might rain.
 I asked him if he really expected me to believe that and he told me that he played golf in a tee shirt and shorts and the only place he could put his cigarettes was on the tray across the front of the golf cart where they would get wet when it rained or if the sprinklers came on when they weren't supposed to.
 He used a condom to keep them dry.
 He suggested that I do nothing, but to keep a close eye on Nick to see if I could come up with anything else."

  "Your dad was right about them being used for other purposes.
 When I was in the Army I used them to blouse my trousers, keep water out of the barrel of my rifle and to keep some things dry when we were on marches in bad weather."
-Report_Story #2